 Project ID: 32146

-China Eximbank provides RMB 135 million government concessional loan for Cambodia Section of the Greater Mekong Sub-region (GMS) Information Superhighway (GMS-IS) Project (linked to #32113)
+China Eximbank provides RMB 135 million government concessional loan for Cambodia Section of the Greater Mekong Sub-region (GMS) Information Superhighway (GMS-IS) Project (Linked to Project ID#32113)

 Commitment amount